smarter-project/smarter-device-manager/README.md

 Events:                      <none>
 ```

-*System Architecture*
+## System Architecture

-The smarter-device-manager is a container that when deployed reads the /dev directory and based on the provided configuration file located at "/root/config/conf.yaml" identifies which devices it can export.
-The container then uses the kubernets kubelet device plugin interface to inform the kubelet that those devices are available.
-Kubelet will use the plugin interface to ask the smarter-device-manager how to enable access to each device when a pod request access to that device.
+The smarter-device-manager is a container that, when deployed, reads the /dev directory and, based on the provided configuration file located at "/root/config/conf.yaml", identifies which devices it can export.
+The container then uses the Kubernetes kubelet device plugin interface to inform the kubelet that those devices are available.
+Kubelet will use the plugin interface to ask the smarter-device-manager how to enable access to each device when a pod requests access to that device.
 Smarter-device-manager uses the "--device" option of the OCI to add that device to the container /dev directory and adds that device to the device cgroup so the container.

 More than one smarter-device-manager can be used in a single node if required if they enable different devices.

-*Enabling access*
+## Enabling Access

-A few examples of yaml files are provided that enables the smarter-device-manager to be deployed in a node.
-The file smarter-device-management-pod-<>.yaml deploys a single pod on a node, it is useful for testing.
-The file smarter-device-manager-<>.yaml provides aq deamonSet configuration that enables pods to be deployed in any node that contains the "smarter-device-manager=enabled" label.
-The following command inserts the daemonSet in Kubernetes.
-K3s and K8s put the unix sockets for the device plugin in different directories on the node so the *-k8s.yaml files should be used on Kubernetes and the *-k3s.yaml should be used on K3s.
+A few examples of yaml files are provided that enable the smarter-device-manager to be deployed in a node.
+The file smarter-device-management-pod-<>.yaml deploys a single pod on a node; this setup is useful for testing.
+The file smarter-device-manager-<>.yaml provides a deamonSet configuration that enables pods to be deployed in any node that contains the "smarter-device-manager=enabled" label.
+The following command inserts the daemonSet in Kubernetes. k3s and k8s put the unix sockets for the device plugin in different directories on the node so the \*-k8s.yaml files should be used on Kubernetes and the \*-k3s.yaml should be used on k3s.

 ```
 kubectl apply -f smarter-device-manager.yaml
 ```
 and the following command deploys a smarter-device-manager pod on a node (pike5)
 ```
 kubectl label node pike5 smarter-device-manager=enabled
 ```